-These Chorizo And Red Pepper Tostadas With Avocado-Lime Sauce are the ultimate in both taste and simplicity.
+These Chorizo Tacos With Avocado-Lime Sauce are the ultimate in both taste and simplicity.
 Topped with a creamy avocado sauce, fresh cilantro, lime, and cotija cheese, this quick and easy tostada recipe will soon be a regular in your weeknight meal rotation.

 One of my 2020 resolutions is to simplify.
 I’m trying to do this in every area of my life to make room for the things that are important to me.
 I’m sick of the clutter, the unnecessary activities, the “feeling busy” all the time but not really seeing results.
 I want to cut out all the extra “stuff” and focus only on the good things.